ECCC-MSC/open-data/docs-dev/events/2019-07_hackathon-METEOHACK_en.md

 [TOC](2019-07_hackaton-METEOHACK_en.md) > Hackathon METEOHACK 2019-07

-# MSC METEOHACK 2019 Hackathon 2019
+# MSC METEOHACK Hackathon 2019

-This page is dedicated to the 1st METEOHACK hackathon of the Canadian Meteorological Service (MSC) held in Montreal, at the [Centre Phi](https://phi-centre.com/), and online across Canada, from July 8 to 10, 2019, with the assistance of the Corporate Services and Finance Branch, and Shared Services Canada.
+This page is dedicated to the 1st METEOHACK hackathon of the Meteorological Service of Canada (MSC) held in Montreal, at the [Phi Centre](https://phi-centre.com/), and online across Canada, from July 8 to 10, 2019, with the assistance of the Corporate Services and Finance Branch, and Shared Services Canada.

 This hackathon challenged 150 innovators in 21 teams across the country and 4 teams within Environment and Climate Change Canada (ECCC).
 The aim was to demonstrate, within 48 hours, the potential of MSC's open data in the Earth sciences, through **4 main themes** :